Police: 8 killed in Texas mall shooting, gunman also dead

 Once outside, Payton saw bodies.

 “I pray it wasn’t kids, but it looked like kids,” he said.
-The bodies were covered in white towels, slumped over bags on the ground, he said.
+The bodies were covered in white towels, slumped over bags on the ground.

 “It broke me when I walked out to see that,” he said.